hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-to-generate-dscc-api-client-libraries-for-python-using-openapi-generator.md

 Using the client generator tool such as described above, the client libraries for DSCC can be generated in agile manner.
 As the result, the DSCC API client library in Python can be pushed to a GitHub repository automatically so that it will be ready to be used by any projects.
 Further advantage of this method is the automation using Continuous Integration/Continuous Deployment (CI/CD) pipeline which require no manual intervention in updating any projects to use the latest released version of the DSCC API.

-See, that's what I call a painless generation of DSCC API client libraries!
+I hope this blog post on generating Python client libraries for DSCC is helpful.

 More blog posts will be coming to help you taking further advantage of DSCC API capabilities.
-Stay tuned to the [HPE DEV](https://developer.hpe.com/blog) blog for more blog posts about HPE DSCC REST API!
+Stay tuned to the [HPE DEV](https://developer.hpe.com/blog) blog for more blog posts about HPE DSCC REST API.